econchick/new-coder/docs/_posts/2013-02-01-Part-4-Logic-of-the-script.md

     return opts
 ```

-Note that when running this script, you don't have to have the output files, CSV or PNG, already created – just tell the script where you want it saved and what you want it saved as by giving it the full directory path and desired filename.
+Note that when running this script, you don’t have to have the output files, CSV or PNG, already created – just tell the script where you want it saved and what you want it saved as by giving it the full directory path and desired filename.

-The Python docs have a great [tutorial](http://docs.python.org/2/howto/argparse.html) on how to use the `argparse` module if you'd like additional work on this module.
+The Python docs have a great [tutorial](http://docs.python.org/2/howto/argparse.html) on how to use the `argparse` module if you’d like additional work on this module.

 ### Main function

 The `CPIData()` and `GiantbombAPI()` classes have been defined with their methods, as well as functions `generate_plot`, `generate_csv`, and `is_valid_dataset`.
-Let's now make one `main()` function that runs whenever we call our `platform_pricing.py` file (with arguments) that instantiates (uses) everything.
+Let’s now make one `main()` function that runs whenever we call our `platform_pricing.py` file (with arguments) that instantiates (uses) everything.

-We'll first want to take care of the arguments passed through the command line by calling our `parse_args()` function.
+We’ll first want to take care of the arguments passed through the command line by calling our `parse_args()` function.

 ```python
 def main():